Italian Renaissance sculpture: Equestrian statues

-The ultimate expression of reputation, reserved for rulers and generals, was a full-size equestrian statue; Roman examples survived in the Equestrian Statue of Marcus Aurelius in Rome and the Regisole in Pavia (now destroyed).
+The ultimate expression of reputation, reserved for rulers and generals, was a full-size equestrian statue; Roman examples survived in the equestrian statue of Marcus Aurelius in Rome and the (now destroyed) Regisole in Pavia.
 There were stiff Gothic precursors in marble at the Scaliger Tombs in Verona, and one of Bernabò Visconti in Milan by Bonino da Campione (1363).
 A number of temporary ones were made for festivities, but very few in bronze during the Renaissance.
 The attraction of the form is shown by two fictive statues painted in fresco in Florence Cathedral: that for Sir John Hawkwood (Paolo Uccello, 1436), is next to that for Niccolò da Tolentino (Andrea del Castagno 1456).

-Like the fresco imitations, both the first two real bronzes were of condottiere or mercenary generals, the Equestrian statue of Gattamelata in Padua by Donatello (1453) and the Equestrian statue of Bartolomeo Colleoni, started by Andrea del Verrocchio in the 1480s, but finished by another after his death.
-Right at the end of the period, well after the Medici had turned themselves into Grand Dukes of Tuscany, and republican sentiment was thought to have died down sufficiently, Giambologna made two for them, Cosimo I de' Medici (1598) on the Piazza della Signoria, and by 1608 that of Ferdinand I.
+As with the imitations in fresco, both the first two real bronzes were of condottieri (mercenary generals): the equestrian statue of Gattamelata in Padua by Donatello (1453) and the equestrian statue of Bartolomeo Colleoni, started by Andrea del Verrocchio in the 1480s but finished by another after his death.
+Right at the end of the period, well after the Medici had turned themselves into Grand Dukes of Tuscany, and republican sentiment was thought to have died down sufficiently, Giambologna made two for them, the statue of Cosimo I de' Medici (1598) on the Piazza della Signoria, and by 1608 that of Ferdinando I.

-One of the great unfinished projects of the Renaissance was Leonardo da Vinci's Sforza Horse, an over-life size equestrian portrait of Francesco I Sforza for his son Ludovico il Moro, both Dukes of Milan, originally intended to be rearing up, but when this proved too ambitious, planned with a "walking gait".
+One of the great unfinished projects of the Renaissance was Leonardo da Vinci's Sforza Horse, an over–life-size equestrian portrait of Francesco I Sforza for his son Ludovico il Moro, both Dukes of Milan, originally intended to be rearing up, but when this proved too ambitious, planned with a "walking gait".
 Leonardo had trained in the workshop of Andrea del Verrocchio, at the time the horse for the Colleoni monument was being made.
-He was assigned the project in 1489, and by the winter of 1492–93 had completed a full-scale clay model, which was displayed to great acclaim in Milan cathedral for the wedding of Bianca Maria Sforza and Maximilian I, Holy Roman Emperor.
+He was assigned the project in 1489, and by the winter of 1492–93 had completed a full-scale clay model, which was displayed to great acclaim in Milan Cathedral for the wedding of Bianca Maria Sforza and Maximilian I, Holy Roman Emperor.
 He may have made the mould, or parts of it, but by late 1494 Ludovico decided he needed the large amount of bronze he had assembled for the statue for cannons instead, given the turn taken by the First Italian War, begun that year.
 When the French finally occupied Milan in 1499, the clay model was badly damaged by French bowmen using it as a target.
 Only a number of drawings and some small wax models of uncertain authorship survive.